cakephp/bake/docs/en/development.rst

 ==============================

 The bake commands use the ``BakeView`` class to render the templates.
-You can access it's instance by listening to the `Bake.initialize` event.
-For e.g. here's how you can load your own helper so that it can be used in bake templates.
+You can access the instance by listening to the `Bake.initialize` event.
+For example, here's how you can load your own helper so that it can be used in bake templates.

     <?php